aziis98/pyke/README.md

     run(f'cat {source} {source} {source} > {target}')
 ```

-The file `b.txt` depends only on a part of `a.txt`
-so changes to its end don't trigger the recompilation of
-targets that depend only on `b.txt`.
+The file `b.txt` depends only on a part of `a.txt` so changes to its end don't trigger the recompilation of targets that depend only on `b.txt`.
+In this case, Make couldn't have figured that changes to the end of `a.txt` don't affect `b.txt`.

 ### [C](./examples/c)